 The Chair of TSG

-is the first point of contact for all TSG matters and for the year 2019/2020 it is David Hinchcliffe
+is the first point of contact for all TSG matters and for the year 2020/2021 it is Tim Collins

-The group’s Associate and Training Coordinator works closely with the TSG and is responsible for:
+The group’s Training Coordinator works closely with the TSG and is responsible for:

 pairing new associates with their chosen observers